-In addition, and consistent with our efforts as described in the Conflict Minerals report for the period ended December 31, 2022 (the "2022 Report"), in 2023, we continued to undertake the following efforts to further improve due diligence and supplier engagement:
+In addition, and consistent with our efforts as described in the Conflict Minerals report for the period ended December 31, 2023 (the "2023 Report"), in 2024, we continued to undertake the following efforts to further improve due diligence and supplier engagement:

-- Supplier capability building through dedicated sessions focused on understanding compliance requirements for sourcing of conflict minerals, including the underlying SEC regulations. - Further engagements with our Direct Suppliers to exercise reasonable due diligence on the source and chain of custody of minerals from conflict-affected and high risk areas, as described in our Policy and our Responsible Sourcing Principles. - Our Direct Suppliers were further encouraged to actively engage in third party audit programs such as the RMAP and to participate in trainings provided by RMI with regards to Conflict Minerals sourcing, review their supply chain due diligence processes related to Conflict Minerals sourcing in terms of accuracy and timeliness of responses, and continue to improve compliance.
+- Supplier capability building through dedicated sessions focused on understanding compliance requirements for sourcing of conflict minerals, including the underlying SEC regulations. - Further engagements with our Direct Suppliers to exercise reasonable due diligence on the source and chain of custody of minerals from conflict-affected and high risk areas, as described in our Policy and our Responsible Sourcing Principles.
+Our Direct Suppliers were further encouraged to actively engage in third party audit programs such as the RMAP and to participate in trainings provided by RMI with regards to Conflict Minerals sourcing, review their supply chain due diligence processes related to Conflict Minerals sourcing in terms of accuracy and timeliness of responses, and continue to improve compliance. - Following a successful pilot in 2023, where we increased the frequency of the conflict minerals data collection to twice a year with two of our Direct Suppliers, in 2024 we expanded this practice to all of our Direct Suppliers.
+This enhanced monitoring has significantly improved the quality of the data collected.

-As a result of these efforts, in 2023, we continued to see satisfactory levels of both timeliness and completeness of the information submitted to us by our Direct Suppliers.
-Specifically in 2023:
+As a result of our continuous improvement efforts, in 2024, we saw satisfactory levels of both timeliness and completeness of the information submitted to us by our Direct Suppliers.
+Specifically in 2024:

-- We continued to deploy the RBA due diligence process to manage our supply chain this program includes selfassessment questionnaires and a validated assurance program (that includes on-site audits) to monitor the sourcing of conflict minerals from our Direct Suppliers; - We conducted conflict minerals orientation seminars to the two new Direct Suppliers and we held regular meetings with all our Direct Suppliers to discuss our requirements relating to the responsible sourcing of minerals; - We used our supplier due diligence program to assess our Direct Suppliers' compliance with our Responsible Sourcing Principles, which also cover the responsible sourcing of the 3TGs; - We communicated to our Direct Suppliers our expectation that they use SORs certified as compliant with the Responsible Minerals Assurance Process ("Compliant SORs")5 for the manufacture of the Covered Products, and have held online conferences with our Direct Suppliers to reinforce this expectation.
+- We continued to deploy the RBA due diligence process to manage our supply chain this program includes selfassessment questionnaires and a validated assurance program (that includes on-site audits) to monitor the sourcing of conflict minerals from our Direct Suppliers; - We engaged with Direct Suppliers to ensure their understanding of our requirements relating to the responsible sourcing of minerals; - We used our supplier due diligence program to assess our Direct Suppliers' compliance with our Responsible Sourcing Principles, which also cover the responsible sourcing of the 3TGs; - We communicated to our Direct Suppliers our expectation that they use SORs certified as compliant with the Responsible Minerals Assurance Process ("Compliant SORs")6 for the manufacture of the Covered Products, and have held online conferences with our Direct Suppliers to reinforce this expectation.
 Please see "Section C" below for additional information; - We continued to mandate conflict minerals due diligence based on the OECD Guidance and training as a prerequisite to engagement with any new direct suppliers of electronics; and - We continued to support our due diligence efforts with appropriate record retention practices; and - We continued to regularly monitor and assess potential risks within our value chain, including those linked to sourcing of minerals.